ssube/noicejs/docs/api/noicejs.baseerror._constructor_.md

 ## BaseError.(constructor)

-Constructs a new instance of the `BaseError` class
+Create a new typed error.

 <b>Signature:</b>